Alibaba and the $15 billion question: Amid Hong Kong's protests, when to list?

 Tear gas has been used frequently by police while more than 700 people have been arrested.

-This week protesters effectively closed the city’s airport on two successive days, disrupting tens of thousands of travelers and posing a practical problem to any company considering launching a deal roadshow in Hong Kong. [nL4N2595MG]
+This week protesters effectively closed the city’s airport on two successive days, disrupting tens of thousands of travelers and posing a practical problem to any company considering launching a deal roadshow in Hong Kong.

 Under the circumstances, when Alibaba lists becomes crucial as it sends a signal to the rest of the world on the state of Hong Kong as a business and financial center and provides a window into China’s reading of the situation.